200413-java-spark/project-0-Anthony/Readme.md

 ## Design
 ### Architecture
-- Java Warrior is designed to be a simple text-based RPG adventure/fighting game.
+- Java Warrior is designed to be a cookie cutter text-based RPG adventure/fighting game.
 - Players, Enemies, and items are categorized into classes and subclasses
 - The io.SqlDataManagement file reads, writes, and updates SQL files to and from a persistent SQL Database